demkowo/dbclient/README.md

 # dbclient Library

 A simple, extensible Go library that abstracts away direct database interactions with PostgreSQL.
 It offers both a production client (using the standard `database/sql` package) and a mock client for testing or development environments.

 ## Features

 - **Mock support**: Toggle mocking with `StartMock()` and `StopMock()` to return predefined queries and results.
 - **Production-ready**: Leverages `database/sql` to handle real database connections.
-- **Lightweight abstraction**: Provides `DBClient` interface for easy substitution in your project.
+- **Lightweight abstraction**: Provides a `DbClient` interface for easy substitution in your project.
 - **Type safety checks**: Ensures scanned column values match the expected types during mocking.

 ## Usage Example

-> **Note**: The following code snippet (similar to `main.go`) is **not** part of the library.
+> **Note**: The following code snippet (similar to a `main.go`) is **not** part of the library.
 It’s only to illustrate how you might use the `dbclient` library in your own application.

 ```go
 package main